zuiderkwast/eredis_cluster/README.md

 * Improved test coverage
 * Containerized testing
 * Added APIs:
+  - qa2/1                 - query all nodes with re-attempts, returns [{Node, Result},..]
   - q_noreply/1           - query a single Redis instance but wont wait for its result
   - load_script/1         - pre-load script to all Redis instances
+  - scan/4                - Perform a scan command on given Redis instance
   - get_pool_by_command/1 - get which Redis pool that handles a given command
   - get_pool_by_key/1     - get which Redis pool that handles a given key